skr31/SONiC/doc/nvidia_component_listing_hld.md

 # Motivation

 We want to have a file that gathers the versions of all Nvidia SONiC components for two reasons:
-a.
-Easily compare actual build vs qualified hash components (listed in SONiC release notes)
+- Easily compare actual build vs qualified hash components (listed in SONiC release notes)
-b.
-Shorten debug time - one place for the support team to view all relevant information
+- Shorten debug time - one place for the support team to view all relevant information

 # About this Manual